kumojin/kumojin.github.io/_posts/2022-03-30-vue3-reactivity-composable-props.md

 </script>
 ```

-Now, we can use selectedOptionArray instead of the isSelectedOption
+Now, we can use `selectedOptionArray` instead of `isSelectedOption`
-and have reactivity to the infinite and beyond!
+and have reactivity to the infinite and beyond! 🚀